 Bates Motel (Watching now) Netflix.
 It's running now in it's season finale on A&E. It is the pre-Psycho story.
 Oh what a delicious wonderment this is!!
 And 40 plus episodes to binge! yeah!!
-Final season is airing on A&E now--so I hope to catch up soon,
+Final season is airing on A&E now.
+I am waiting for it to load to Netflix.

 The Young Pope--HBO (awesome).
 Only one season so far.
 It's a bit bizarre and surreal but has some deep thoughts on religion and life.
 And Jude Law's butt! :giggle: